 It feels weirdly nice to be sitting down, opening my laptop to blog after declaring my blogging days were over.
 You see, I’m someone who makes quite rash decisions and giving up blogging was one of them.
-One thing about blogging you don’t realise until you start is that it’s all consuming.
+One thing about blogging you don’t realise until you start is that it’s all-consuming.
 You think about it at length, brainstorming new ideas, crafting posts, taking 1000 pictures while there is good light and engaging on social media.
 It’s got to be something you really LOVE or it’s never going to work, trust me.
 It was always going to be a hobby for me and because there was no career goal or reason for me to do it unless I felt like it, I started to slowly take a break and when I was on it, I felt SO.
 MUCH.
 BETTER.
 No social media, no fretting about honing a post and promoting it.
 It felt like breathing space.
 Recently though, I’ve been missing it.
 Purely for the outlet it gives me.
-Writing is something I find very therapeutic and while I’m not some perfect A+ English student and sometimes struggle with my grammar, I let it slip over my head and just enjoy watching words flow out of my sometimes very crammed little mind.
+Writing is something I find very therapeutic, and while I’m not some perfect A+ English student and sometimes struggle with my grammar, I let it slip over my head and just enjoy watching words flow out of my sometimes very cramped little mind.

-I seen a doctor at my surgery first thing on the Monday morning.
+I saw a doctor at my surgery first thing on Monday morning.
 She upped my medication, asked me if I went to a gym and when I replied yes, her answer was “well make that part of your prescription.
 Come back if you need anything else”.
 I left, got into my car and sobbed.
-By the time I got to my parents house, I was hysterical.
+By the time I got to my parents’ house, I was hysterical.
 They called the GP surgery alarmed and managed to get a doctor to speak to me, to calm me down, who requested I come back up to meet with him instead and I agreed.
 I called in sick to work, balling my eyes out struggling to explain what was going on.
-Later that day, I was signed off from work for what would end up being a 3 month period.
-Looking back, that day seemed like a giant blur but it was my mind and body finally telling me that I couldn’t overlook them and as stressful as it was – I can’t explain how thankful I am that it happened.
+Later that day, I was signed off from work for what would end up being a three month period.
+Looking back, that day seemed like a giant blur, but it was my mind and body finally telling me that I couldn’t overlook them and as stressful as it was – I can’t explain how thankful I am that it happened.

-Over the course of the 3 months, I tried multiple medications and sleeping tablets.
+Over the course of the three months, I tried multiple medications and sleeping tablets.
 I went to counselling and Cognitive Behavioural Therapy, more commonly known as CBT.
 I had my bad days – days I could barely sleep or not even leave my bed.
 Days where even putting a foot passed my front door seemed impossible.
-Days I would sit in front of my TV and be 6 episodes into a TV series but not be able to tell you a thing that happened in it if you’d asked.
+Days I would sit in front of my TV and be six episodes into a TV series but not be able to tell you a thing that happened in it if you’d asked.
 Then I’d have my good days – I could go out and socialise, I could work on my blog, I could go walks, I could go to the gym until eventually, the good days outweighed the bad.
-Once I was at this place, I was able to return to work, resume my life back to normal and suddenly feel like I had control back.
+Once I was at this place, I was able to return to work, resume my life back to normal and suddenly feel like I had control again.